stcorp/harp/doc/harpconvert.rst

   Usage:
       harpconvert [options] <input product file> <output product file>
-          Convert the input product to a HARP netCDF/HDF4/HDF5 product.
+          Import a product that is stored in HARP format or in one of the supported external formats, perform operations on it (if provided), and save the results to a HARP netCDF/HDF4/HDF5 product.

           Options:
               -a, --operations <operation list>